 - A. Purpose.
 No Permit Required: No permit shall be required for the following outdoor signs: - 1.
-Signs not exceeding six square feet in area and bearing only property numbers, post box numbers, names of occupants, or other identification of premises, not having commercial connotations. - Flags and insignias of any government except when displayed in connections with commercial promotion. - 3.
+Signs not exceeding six square feet in area and bearing only property numbers, post box numbers, names of occupants, or other identification of premises, not having commercial connotations. - 2.
+Flags and insignias of any government except when displayed in connections with commercial promotion. - 3.
 Legal notices, identification, information, or directional signs erected or required by governmental bodies, as defined in Minnesota State Statutes, section 173.02, Subd.
 6. - 4.
 Integral decorative or architectural features of buildings, except letters, trademarks, moving parts, or moving lights. - 5.
 Signs not exceeding 16 square feet in area directing and guiding traffic and parking on private property but bearing no advertising matter. - 6.
 A temporary sign indicating real estate for rent or for sale, related to the premises only on which it is located, and not exceeding six square feet in area. - 7.
-Signs used on a temporary basis in conjunction with garage, estate, rummage and produce sales, and not exceeding six square feet in area. - B. Permit Required Nonshoreland: A zoning permit shall be required for outdoor signs with the following standards:

-- 1. Size and number: Each use shall be allowed two signs.
+Signs used on a temporary basis in conjunction with garage, estate, rummage and produce sales, and not exceeding six square feet in area. - B. Permit Required Nonshoreland: A zoning permit shall be required for outdoor signs with the following standards: - 1.
+Size and number: Each use shall be allowed two signs.
 Each sign shall not exceed 64 square feet in surface area and shall not exceed 35 feet in height.
-The size or advertising area of a sign shall mean that portion of the advertising face of a sign that includes the border and trim thereof, but excludes the base and apron supports and other structural members. - Location: All free-standing signs shall be setback a minimum distance of ten feet from any right-ofway, and shall be the same as the required property line setback for accessory structures of the zone district in which it is located.
+The size or advertising area of a sign shall mean that portion of the advertising face of a sign that includes the border and trim thereof, but excludes the base and apron supports and other structural members. - 2.
+Location: All free-standing signs shall be setback a minimum distance of ten feet from any rightof-way and shall be the same as the required property line setback for accessory structures of the zone district in which it is located. - 3.
+Illumination: - a.

-- a.
 Signs shall not be erected or maintained that are not effectively shielded so as to prevent beams or rays of light from being directed at any portion of any roadway, or such intensity or brilliance as to cause glare or impair the vision of the operator of any motor vehicle. - b.
-No sign shall be erected or maintained which will be so placed or illuminated that it obscures or interferes with the effectiveness of any official traffic sign, device, or signal, or any official sign. - Downward, back lighted, internally lighted or otherwise dark sky compliant standards shall be utilized to the greatest extent possible unless there is a site-specific reason prohibiting or limiting such lighting. - C. Permit Required Shoreland: A zoning permit shall be required for outdoor signs located on riparian parcels with the following standards: - 1.
+No sign shall be erected or maintained which will be so placed or illuminated that it obscures or interferes with the effectiveness of any official traffic sign, device, or signal, or any official sign. - c.
+Downward, back lighted, internally lighted or otherwise dark sky compliant standards shall be utilized to the greatest extent possible unless there is a site-specific reason prohibiting or limiting such lighting. - C. Permit Required Shoreland: A zoning permit shall be required for outdoor signs located on riparian parcels with the following standards: - 1.
 Size and number: Each use shall be allowed one sign that can be viewed from the public waterway and one sign that can be viewed from the roadway. - a.
 The sign facing the water body shall not exceed 16 square feet in surface area and shall not exceed 10 feet in height. - b.
-The sign facing the roadway may not exceed 32 square feet and shall not exceed 15 feet in height.
+The sign facing the roadway may not exceed 32 square feet and shall not exceed 15 feet in height. - 2.
+Location: - a.
+Freestanding signs shall meet the required shoreline setback for principal structures of the lake classification on which it is located. - b.
+Signs may be located at a reduced setback from the shoreline provided the sign is attached to a permanent structure. - c.
+Setbacks shall be a minimum of 10 feet from any right-of-way, and shall be the same as the required property line setback for accessory structures of the zone district in which it is located.